Ready To Move Abroad?

 For more information, you can check the CDC website.

-After You’ve Moved to America
+After You Move to America

-1. Social security number (SSN)
+1. Get your Social Security Number (SSN)

 This is imperative for anyone living in the USA.
 An SSN essentially is proof of residency, and you’ll need one when working in America.

-4. Currency Exchange
+1. Currency Exchange

 Working in the USA

-Applying online is also a popular way to search for a job, the most popular job portals in the USA are:
+Applying online is a popular way to search for a job, the most popular job portals in the USA are:

 Check out our expat blog on moving to New York for work.

-Working facts in the US
+Facts About Working in the USA

 • Workweeks are usually 40 hours with common overtime.